 Negotiated Reduced Payment

 Many clients ask about the logic of negotiating a smaller payment amount when they have a judgment for a full amount.
 Primarily, this is done to ensure prompt payment and it will reduce the expense of collections.
-There are also limitations on seizure, garnishment and other enforcement mechanisms that protect some assets of the judgement debtor.
+There are also limitations on seizure, garnishment and other enforcement mechanisms that protect some assets of the judgment debtor.
 Finally, there is the issue of bankruptcy.
 In many cases, a judgment debtor’s obligation to pay a judgment is wiped out through a bankruptcy.
 If a judgment debtor enters bankruptcy, it is likely that the actual amount collected will be greatly reduced.

-Limitations on Post Judgement Negotiations
+Limitations On Post Judgment Negotiations

+A limitation period or limitations relates to the laws limiting the time a person has to make a claim or enforce a judgment.
 Post judgment negotiations have specific time frame limitations.
 It is important to note that a judgment is only good for 10 years.
 If the judgment debtor has not paid the full amount, or the negotiated amount, of the judgment by that time, the judgment will have to be renewed prior to its expiry.
 Experience indicates that many judgment debtors will improve their financial position or have some form of income over the ten years, increasing the likely hood of collecting the full amount owed.

 Post Judgment Negotiation Lawyers